 - WooCommerce Photography – An official extension to help photographers display and sell their photos online, in a totally controlled manner, with photos divided into collections.
 It has an option to restrict collections to specific logged in users.

 - WooCommerce Password Protected Categories – A simple plugin to password protect categories of WooCommerce product.
 Unlike WooCommerce Photography, you don’t need a separate user account for each client.
 You just give the password to your client and they can access the hidden photos and buy them online.
-There’s a tutorial on how to set this up for a WordPress photography site here.
+There’s a tutorial here.

 WordPress + WooCommerce + Gallery tools allows easy sharing of activity, interacting and even extracting images from Facebook and other social media channels, to further boost traffic and online profiles.
 We also add in extra coding to auto-optimise all images for size and quality.